ravinalamada/mycolive_technical_test/README.md

 After forking / cloning your repo, `cd` into folder directory & run `docker compose up -d`.

 Congratulation, your app is now running on `localhost:2222`.
-We also just set up our own mysql database that is running on `127.0.0.1:1111`.
+We also just finish set up our own mysql database that is running on `127.0.0.1:1111`.

 In the database, we already create a `users` table.

-If you go try to `localhost:2222`.
+If you go to `localhost:2222`.
 We put a middleware to protect the route from an unauthenticated users.
 Hence you will be redirected to `localhost:2222/login`

 ## Do the chore 🧹 🧹